garypan51/BackAtIt/README.md

     * Finalize all changes and create comps on Adobe XD before starting any further development.
     * Add Stopwatch functionality.
     * Add light and dark themes.

-## License

-This project is licensed under the MIT License, so feel free to use it as you wish.
-See LICENSE file for more details.

 ## Notice